moebiussurfing/ofxWindowApp/README.md

 windowApp.setSettingsVsync(false);
 ```

-The addon auto loads when app starts and stores on app exit.
+The addon auto loads the settings when your app starts and stores too on app exit.
 Nothing more it's required.

 The json file will looks like: